democraz20/learning-rust/README.md

 ______________________________________________________________
 # GUI
 using iced-rs crate </br>
-currently trying to align everything to the center of the window
+trying to make pages </br>
+been a headache